 What Is the Statute of Limitations to File a Wrongful Death Lawsuit?

-Under California law, wrongful death lawsuits must be filed within a certain deadline that is called the statute of limitations.
+Under California law, wrongful death lawsuits must be filed within a certain deadline which is called the statute of limitations.
 This time period is two years from the date of the victim’s death, which may be different than the date of the car accident.
 If a wrongful death civil lawsuit is not filed within the statute of limitations, surviving family members would lose their right to pursue their right to damages in court.

 If you lost a loved one in an auto crash caused by a negligent driver, you need the assistance of an experienced car accident lawyer to fight for the compensation you deserve.
 I am here to collect the evidence you need to win your case, negotiate your settlement, and file a wrongful death lawsuit if the insurance company refuses to treat you fairly.
-Call my San Diego office today to schedule your free case evaluation today.